 How much does using an egg donor cost?

-Typically, using an egg donor costs between $30,000 and $40,000.
-Much is dependent on where you find your egg donor (clinic vs agency), her requested compensation and the costs of stimulation medicines for each woman involved.
+Typically, using an egg donor cycle costs between $30,000 and $40,000.
+Price is dependent upon where you find your egg donor (clinic vs. agency), her requested compensation, and the drug costs for each woman involved.

 What are the donor egg success rates?

 Live birth rates are about the same among younger and older women using donor eggs.
-Women in their late 20s through mid 40s average about a 55% birth rate using fresh (not frozen) embryos created through egg donation.
-The chances of an egg donor recipient of advanced age conceiving through donor eggs is 5-10 times greater than if she were using her own eggs.
+Women in their late 20s through mid-40s average about a 55% birth rate using fresh (not frozen) embryos created through egg donation.
+A woman whose own ovarian reserve has diminished is five to ten times more likely to conceive using donor eggs than she would be using her own eggs.

-When choosing a clinic, make sure you compare donor egg success rates.
-Find a clinic that does a lot of third party cycles.
+When choosing a clinic, take the time to compare donor egg success rates, and be sure to work with a clinic that handles a lot of third-party reproduction cycles.

 What are the risks of using an egg donor?

-For the recipient of donor eggs, there is a higher likelihood of a multiple pregnancy.
-The egg donor herself is at risk of ovarian hyperstimulation (OHSS) after the retrieval.
+For the recipient of donor eggs, there is a higher likelihood of a multiple pregnancy (meaning twins or triplets or more).
+For the egg donor herself, potential risks include ovarian hyperstimulation.

 Will the offspring be legally mine even though I don’t share any genetics?

-The simple answer is, yes!
-Even if you are using an egg donor, if you give birth to your baby, you are the legal parent.
-If you are using a surrogate, that makes things a little more complicated, depending on your marital status and the state in which you live.
-Our best advice is to consult with an attorney who specializes in third-party reproduction matters.
+If you give birth to your baby—even if you are using an egg donor—you are the legal parent.
+If you are using a surrogate, the legal situation can be a little more complicated, depending on your marital status and the state in which you live.
+We advise consulting with an attorney who specializes in third-party reproduction matters.